s-Sayan/CosmoHMC/README.md

 ![CosmoHMC Logo](https://github.com/s-Sayan/CosmoHMC/blob/main/figure/cosmohmc_logo.png)

 CosmoHMC is a Python package providing a Hamiltonian Monte Carlo (HMC) sampler tailored specifically for cosmological data analysis.
-It is designed to help astronomers and physicists efficiently sample from posterior distributions of cosmological parameters.
+It is designed to efficiently sample from posterior distributions of cosmological parameters.

 ## Installation